Jeremy Z Yang

 An Exploration

-Cathy Cao, Xinyu Cao, Matthew Cashman, Madhav Kumar, Artem Timoshenko, Jeremy Yang*, Shuyi Yu, Jerry Zhang, Yuting Zhu, Birger Wernerfelt
+Cathy Cao, Xinyu Cao, Matthew Cashman, Madhav Kumar, Artem Timoshenko, Jeremy Yang*, Shuyi Yu, Jerry Zhang, Yuting Zhu, and Birger Wernerfelt

 Marketing Letters (2019)